6-2 Wide Tackle

 Core philosophy

-- →Win the gap first, pursue second.
+- →Win your gap first, pursue second.

 Gap & technique assignments